 - it shows the importance of national borders as the natural unit for protecting and providing for citizens worldwide.
 The failure of the EU to look after its own and its sacrosanct mantra about the ‘free movement of people’ have been shown up.
 The EU project is in crisis, which is another benefit from the coronavirus.

 - every crisis is an opportunity.
-The NHS came out of World War II developed many technologies such as the computer, the jet engine and many other beneficial developments such as radar and the formation NHS shortly afterwards.
+World War II developed many technologies such as the computer, the jet engine and many other beneficial developments such as radar and the formation NHS shortly afterwards.

-- coronavirus has exposed that people don’t know what to do when they self-isolate.
+- coronavirus has exposed that many people don’t know how to occupy themselves when they self-isolate.
 Coronavirus may help the nations to learn the value of slowing down, benefitting from the Lord’s weekly Sabbath and learning how to use their God-given ‘free time’.
 The nations will have learned this in the biblical Millennium.

 - a national (not universal) basic household income may be the lasting result of the emergency measures being put into place during the crisis.
 This can only be a benefit arising from the pandemic.
 If such a measure was already in place, it would reduce the panic created by crises, mental distress, employment uncertainty, panic buying, stockpiling and the shortage of essential supplies.
 The nation cannot afford to allow households to live on the edge most of the time.
 Homelessness is an obvious carbuncle on society, but so is household poverty.
 Coronavirus has exposed and focused attention on this and its solution may be addressed during this crisis.
 Without this crisis, how long would it take Governments to address it?

 - Similarly, the provision of superfast fibre broadband may speed up.
 It is the most secure form of modern communication, helping those self-isolating.